OctopusDeploy/blog/blog/2023-06/enterprise-patterns/index.md

 ![Managed instances diagram](managed-instances.png "width=500")

 Like the `Managed space per business unit/application` pattern, this pattern represents a typical "hub and spoke", or platform engineering, approach.
-However, each customer or team gets their own Octopus installation.
+However, each business unit or region gets their own Octopus installation.

 Each managed Octopus instance is represented by a tenant in the management space, with deployment projects or runbooks used to configure the managed Octopus instances.
 The Terraform provider or raw API scripting can be used to push configuration for shared resources, like template projects, to the managed instances.

-This solution also provides the ability to locate Octopus instances in different regions.

 | Feature  | Solves  |
 |---|---|